-- 1. 1 January 2016 guidance and a code of practice. - 2.
-15 December 2016 unlawful to discriminate against a disabled person in the provision of goods, facilities and services and in the disposal or management of premises. - 3.
-1 January 2018 service providers must take reasonable steps to change practice, policy or procedure, or to provide an auxiliary aid, to enable a disabled person to use a service. - 4.
-1 January 2020 where a physical feature of a building or access makes it impossible or unreasonably difficult for disabled people to use the service, service providers must take reasonable steps, e.g. remove or alter the feature.
+- 1 January 2016 guidance and a code of practice. - 15 December 2016 unlawful to discriminate against a disabled person in the provision of goods, facilities and services and in the disposal or management of premises. - 1 January 2018 service providers must take reasonable steps to change practice, policy or www.niassembly.gov.uk/globalassets/Documents/RalSe/Publications/2012/ofmdfm/2712.pdf procedure, or to provide an auxiliary aid, to enable a disabled person to use a service.